derekmurawsky/ChocolateySaltMinion/README.md

 - Installs as a windows service.
 This runs automatically
 - Uninstaller requires user confirmation.

+The version defined in the package can be overridden via the -version option.

+  `choco install saltminion -version 2015.5.2`

 Chocolatey doesn't support dashes in a version.
-This prevents some packages from being created:
+This prevents some packages from being created currently:
 - 2015.5.1-3
 - 2015.5.0-2
 - 2014.7.5-2